Explore the market potential of the digital twin in healthcare

 EXAMPLES OF RECENT DIGITAL TWINS PROJECTS CARRIED OUT FOR OUR CLIENTS

-This enabled our client to get a clear vision of how digital twins are being used by potential competitors as well as to understand what clients’ expectations and needs are concerning the technology.
+This study enabled our client to get a clear vision of how digital twins are being used by potential competitors as well as to understand what clients’ expectations and needs are concerning the digital twin technology.

 Alcimed identified key trends in pharma digitalization and several companies to potentially partner with our client via desk research and interviews with KOLs, and then deep-dived into the capabilities of prioritized companies by interviewing key stakeholders within these organizations.

-Our work enabled our client to get a clear vision on potential partners and the way to digitalize its Research & Development.
+Our analysis enabled our client to get a clear vision on potential partners and the way to digitalize its Research & Development.

 The knowledge gathered by our team in this project provided our client with an in-depth understanding about the key needs and wishes of the platform end-users and enabled to identify different potential applications of the platform within the healthcare sector.

-This project validated the added value that digital twins can bring to our client, and helped define their co-development partnerships, supported by a development roadmap.
+This analysis validated the added value that digital twin technologies can bring to the healthcare sector and to our client, and helped define their co-development partnerships, supported by a development roadmap.

 Our purpose?
 Helping both private and public decision-makers explore and develop their uncharted territories: new technologies, new offers, new geographies, possible futures, and new ways to innovate.